IELTS Yes No Not Given Reading Practice with Tips & Techniques

 Matching paragraph information question in IELTS reading requires you to match the sentences given with information that is contained in different paragraphs.
 You must have strong skills of paraphrasing for this type of question.
 See if you can complete this practise lesson which I have written for you.

-Tips for IELTS Paragraph Matching
+IELTS Reading Paragraph Matching Tips

-• the answers do not come in order
+9. Answers do not come in order.

-• start with the easiest questions first
+• So, you could start with the easiest questions first

 IELTS Matching Paragraph Information Practice